Explained: What is the procedure to name a cyclone?

 Naming the cyclones makes it easier for people to remember them.
 Apart from this, it also helps the scientific community, the media, the disaster managers etc. It would be easy to identify a cyclone, ring the emergency bells on its development and raise warnings to increase community preparedness.

-While picking names for cyclones, there are sae of rules that countries need to follow.
+While picking names for cyclones, there are set of rules that countries need to follow.
 If these rules and guidelines are following, the name is accepted by the PTC and finalises the selection.

 The guidelines are,